kubeovn/kube-ovn/docs/vpc.md

   namespace: kube-system
 data:
   image: 'kubeovn/vpc-nat-gateway:v1.10.0'  # Docker image for vpc nat gateway
-  enable-vpc-nat-gw: true                  # 'true' for enable, 'false' for disable
+  enable-vpc-nat-gw: 'true'                 # 'true' for enable, 'false' for disable
   nic: eth1                                 # The nic that connect to underlay network, use as the 'master' for macvlan
 ```

 Controller will check this configmap and create network attachment definition.